 International trade is heavily regulated by complex international and domestic law.
 Our international trade law team has extensive experience in navigating these multifaceted matters and conducting cross-border business.

-Our team has extensive experience advising organisations and investors on landmark property ventures, representing commercial tenants on risk and cost in property ownership and acting for financiers to ensure safe returns from built assets.
+Our team has extensive experience representing organisations and investors on landmark property ventures, advising commercial tenants about risk and cost in property leasing, and acting for financiers to ensure safe returns from built assets.

 We are a genuine, full-service intellectual property law firm with expertise in patents, designs, trade marks, copyright, data security, privacy and plant breeder rights in Australia, the UK and internationally.